mwbowers/mwbowers.github.io/examples/sunfarm/grouping-existing-record-fields.md

 The *Customer Inquiry* is a good place to apply this technique, by grouping:

-1. The *Header* in one Website Tab.
+1. The *Header* in one Website Tab: Customer Info.
-2. The *Detail* separate Tab.
+2. The *Detail* separate Tab: Order List.

-Since we have a feature to *Position* the Detail starting at any particular order, we will keep the positioning field outside the Tab *grouping*.
+Since we have a feature to *Position* the "Order List" starting at any particular order, we will keep the positioning field outside the Tab *grouping*.

+>Note that the Tab technique described in this article, is a [presentation layer](https://en.wikipedia.org/wiki/Presentation_layer) modernization, no changes to the RPG logic are required.

 ## Website Tab navigation area